The Silence of Snow: The Life of Patrick Hamilton

 “The great problem with life is that you can get from one end of it to the other without ever feeling that another human being ever truly knew you”

 The Silence of Snow: The Life of Patrick Hamilton is a riveting, kinetic solo show which vividly portrays the life of one of the great English writers of the inter-war years.
 Patrick Hamilton (1904 – 1962) was a dazzling success whilst still in his twenties, producing the hit plays Rope and Gaslight, and classic novels like Twenty Thousand Streets Under The Sky, Hangover Square and The Slaves of Solitude.
 But he was also an alcoholic, whose wit became increasingly mordant as his inner and outer worlds collapsed.
 Set in an electro-therapy clinic in the 1950s, and covering the entire sweep of Hamilton’s turbulent life, The Silence of Snow has gripped audiences wherever it has been performed.
 An arresting blend of original writing and extracts from Hamilton’s finest works, the play is a powerful cautionary tale about the dangers of not confronting one’s own inner chaos.
 It is also a hugely witty and engaging tribute to a great English writer.
 Debuting at the Edinburgh Festival 2014, the play immediately transferred to a run at London’s Old Red Lion Theatre.
 In 2015 it played seasons at the brand new Rialto Theatre in Brighton (Hamilton’s home town), and London’s King’s Head Theatre.
-2016 performance venues included the Arts Theatre, West End.
+Next performing Leicester Square Theatre, West End, December 2017.

 Running time: 1 hour, no interval.